We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 It’s important to remember that you can make your Wix account do more thanks to a variety of available add-ons.

 First, there’s the Wix App Market to consider.
-This contains around 545 apps and integrations that you can incorporate into your Wix website or store.
-These start from just a few dollars a month but can get quite expensive (in some cases actually exceeding the monthly cost of your Wix plan) — it really depends on the app you’re using.
+This contains around 628 apps and integrations that you can incorporate into your Wix website or store.
+These include live chat apps, popups, reviews and ratings, social media integrations and calendars.
+Prices for apps in Wix start from just a few dollars a month but can get quite expensive (in some cases actually exceeding the monthly cost of your Wix plan) — it really depends on the app you’re using.

 Then, there’s Wix’s email marketing plans (previously known as ‘Ascend’).
 These paid plans let you send between 500 and 1 million emails per month, depending on the plan chosen (the free version lets you send 200 newsletters per month).

-The pricing for Wix’s email marketing plans isn’t available on the Wix website: you only get to see it when you’re logged into your account and go to upgrade to an Ascend plan.
+The pricing for Wix’s email marketing plans isn’t available on the Wix website: you only get to see it when you’re logged into your account and go to upgrade to an email marketing plan.

 During our testing, we encountered the following pricing information: